-The newest tenant is the Art of Freo Gallery, manager Ellen McCarthy, at Unit 4, at the northern end (green door).
-Ross Potter, her husband, currently has his own small space in it, while the larger area is used for other exhibitions, such as the photography of Kylie Richardson, recently on show.
-She was followed by mixed media artist Rachel Doller.
+A recent tenant was the Art of Freo Gallery, manager Ellen McCarthy, at Unit 4, at the northern end (green door).
+Ross Potter, her husband, had his own space in it, while the larger area was used for other exhibitions, such as the photography of Kylie Richardson.
 Art of Freo is supported by the City of Fremantle, through its Emerging Artist Support Fund.
-Ellen McCarthy has publicly supported the tavern (in Facebook, I think).

 This photo taken from the Round House 'gun deck' shows Unit 1, with the glass wall, at the end of J Shed.
 That, and the space where the track and green lawn are, is where Sunset Events proposed a tavern be built.
 I acknowledge I got the photo from Roel Loopers' blog: I assume he took it, and thank him.

 At its full meeting 23 May 2018, the Fremantle City Council decided to support Sunset Events' proposal - for a tavern in and around Unit 1 of J Shed - for 300 patrons for 21 years. ...
 It was, as the leader of the 'free world' would say, a dumb deal. ...
 The only hopes for the resident artists were the WAPC and the liquor licensing authority.